prajithab/sample-resource/README.md

 If you find incompatibilities using Terraform `>=0.13`, please open an issue.

 Note:- For README.md update Intelliji IDE is used.
+You can download the community version here: https://www.jetbrains.com/idea/download/#section=mac

 ## Requirements